lingxiaolyu191231/Undergradaute-DS-Projects/README.md

  ### As I am new to Github and open-source platforms, if there is anything I fail to compile, please free to leave a comment.

+ #1.
+ML with Boston Real Estate Pricing (data scrapped from Realtor.com)
+ - Machine Learning using R
+ - ML Methods used: Random Forest, CART with bagging, Boosting, and ANN